ed-tq/ed-tq/README.md

 # 💫 About Me:
-A creative with a passion for technology, design, and development, focused on building engaging, user-friendly, and interactive web applications.
+A creative passionate about technology, design, and development, focused on creating impactful solutions through engaging and user-friendly web applications.
+Currently pursuing a BSc in Information and Technology Management and Statistics, looking to apply programming and data management skills to improve processes and deliver meaningful outcomes for people.

 # 💻 Tech Stack: